orisi/oracle/README.md

 # ZenOracles - Dockerized Orisi Oracles

-Smart contracts allows you to transform business logic, laws, and other rules into code.
+Smart contracts allows you to transform deals, laws, business logic or any other rules into code.
 Orisi is a platform that does smart contracts.
 Zenoracles project is a Docker/Container implementation of Orisi nodes.